-Ethanol is a renewable fuel source produced by a fermentation and distillation process of sugars and starches found in grain like corn and sorghum, beverage and food waste, and cellulosic biomass like corn stover and switchgrass.

-Like gasoline production, an ethanol biorefinery uses engineering techniques such as distillation and dehydration to produce fuel grade ethanol.
-Ethanol for use in motor fuel blends will generally be denatured with 2-5% gasoline or a similar hydrocarbon before being transported to bulk storage facilities.

-Denaturant has minimal effects on the overall characteristics of ethanol with the exception of further depressing the flash point.
+Ethanol is a renewable fuel source that is produced by a fermentation and distillation process of starch containing products like corn and sorghum in the U.S. In Brazil, the primary feedstock for ethanol production is sugar cane.
+New feedstocks are being developed for ethanol products such as corn cobs, corn stover, switchgrass and other natural products that will be conducive to the fermentation/ distillation process.
+An ethanol biorefinery uses engineering techniques, similar to gasoline production, such as distillation and dehydration to produce fuel grade ethanol.
+Ethanol for use in motor fuel blends will generally be denatured with 2-5% gasoline or a similar hydrocarbon.
+Denaturant has minimal effects on the overall characteristics of ethanol except for flash point; the addition of denaturant further depresses the flash point.
 This training program focuses on denatured fuel ethanol.